* Saudi Arabia to restore full output by next week - source

 * Business survey suggests euro zone growth has stalled

-* UK believes Iran was behind Saudi oil attacks (Updates prices)
+* UK believes Iran was behind Saudi oil attacks (Add latest prices, quote; changes byline, dateline, previous LONDON)

-LONDON, Sept 23 (Reuters) - Oil stabilized near $64 a barrel on Monday, after gaining nearly 7% last week, due to prospects of a faster-than-expected full restoration of Saudi oil output and pressured by fresh signs of European economic weakness.
+NEW YORK, Sept 23 (Reuters) - Oil stabilized on Monday, after gaining nearly 7% last week, as lingering concerns over global supplies following the Sept.
+14 attack on Saudi oil facilities offset prospects for a faster-than-expected restoration of the kingdom's output and on signs of European economic weakness.

 A survey showing euro zone business growth stalled this month, dragged down by shrinking activity in Germany where a manufacturing recession deepened unexpectedly, also weighed on oil and other markets such as equities.